Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 The FTC and the HHS sent a letter to 130 healthcare organizations alerting them that they might be at risk of violating HIPAA for using common web trackers like Meta’s advertising pixel and Google’s analytics platform.

-The big takeaway is that this letter isn’t just a warning, it’s more of an ultimatum.
+The big takeaway is that this letter isn’t just a warning; it’s more of an ultimatum.
 The letter essentially said to these 130 healthcare orgs, “Stop sharing PHI with third-party platforms or face serious consequences.”

 Read more: Cut the Jargon: A Look at the FTC-HHS Privacy Warning and What It Means For Your Healthcare Org

-What will the rest of the year bring?
+What will 2025 bring?

 There can be no excuse now.
 If you are still using native tracking technology on your healthcare site, you are probably violating HIPAA.
 Stop now.
 If you are doing so and lying about it in your privacy policies, you are going to get fined millions of dollars.